Introduction to Analyzing Digital and Analog Transponders

 3. Option Value

-Azimuth: 308.5 deg
+Azimuth 308.5 deg

-Elevation: 81.44 deg
+Elevation 81.44 deg

 4. Click Apply to accept your changes and to keep the Properties Browser open.

-Enabling refraction
+Enabling atmospheric refraction

 1. Select the Basic - Refraction page.

-2. Select the Use Refraction in Access Computations check box.
+2. Select the Use Refraction in Access Computations checkbox.

-3. Open the Refraction Model: shortcut menu.
+3. Open the Refraction Model dropdown list.

 4. Select the ITU-R model.